External audits and reviews

 ASIC identified findings within the audit files reviewed and assessed them using their own rating categories used in the file reviews of private firm audits.
 The ANAO has considered the findings and assured itself that there is no material misstatement and is satisfied that the conclusions in the audit reports are appropriate in the circumstances.
-The audit teams will address ASIC’s identified findings in the conduct of the 2017–18 financial statement audits.
-The findings have also been shared to all financial statement audit staff to ensure that all teams can implement improvements in audit documentation and application of ANAO financial statement audit methodology.
+The audit teams will address ASIC’s identified findings in the conduct of the 2017–18 financial statements audits.
+The findings have also been shared to all financial statements audit staff to ensure that all teams can implement improvements in audit documentation and application of ANAO financial statements audit methodology.

 ASIC did not identify any areas where the design of the quality framework did not satisfy the requirements of ASQC 1 Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, Other Assurance Engagements and Related Services Engagements (ASQC 1) within the scope of their review.
 ASIC made two good practice recommendations in relation to the ANAO’s policies to address key requirements of ASQC 1 and the program of internal quality reviews.
 The ANAO is considering these good practice recommendations by:

 - reviewing guidance on the application of the concept of public interest entities in the ANAO;

 - considering whether audits of public interest entities should be considered as high risk and therefore subject to a second reviewer; and

 - considering incorporating reviewing and challenging audit judgements in ANAO internal quality assurance reviews.